Flotilla sailing in Spain,Turkey, Greece, Italy, France and Croatia!

 Contact us and we will send you a quotation for flotilla sailing in Italy, France, Turkey, Greece and Croatia.

 You can also call us 0031 6 20553904.
 We can explain you more about our flotillas.
 We guided six years a flotilla in Turkey and enjoyed it very much!
-From 2011 we started sailing in Sardinia and will personally accompany the flotilla from Portisco.
+From 2011 we started sailing in Sardinia.
+In 2016 we started a new flotilla in Mallorca.